Our friendly team are on hand to answer any questions you may have so don’t hesitate to get in touch with us.

 Our multidisciplinary teams are fully trained and experienced in the provision of residential care or teaching hard to reach young people.
 Our Safer Recruitment Policy ensures our staff are all highly skilled individuals from a variety of backgrounds, are of a mix of genders, ages and ethnic groups and are committed to caring for and working to improve the lives of young people.

-As Pioneer TEC nurtures the young people in our care, we know it is imperative that our members of our staff team are nurtured, supported, trained and developed throughout their employment with us.
+As Pioneer TEC nurtures the young people in our care, we know it is imperative members of our staff team are nurtured, supported, trained and developed throughout their employment with us.
 It is only through this strategy that we can be assured of providing the very best possible service and outcomes for our students.

 Latest News and Updates